What's involved?

 This information may not be available for a few years because researchers need to study the genetic information in OurDNA to work out what is helpful to return.
 If you are interested in genetic testing for health purposes, please talk with your doctor or a genetic health professional.

 OurDNA does not return information about genetic ancestry to people who take part.
-We understand that many people are curious about their ancestry, but we recognise that there are many different ways to think about family, connections and identity.
+We understand that many people are curious about their ancestry, but we also recognise that there are many different ways to think about family, connections and identity.